 5 things to consider when buying land

-If you are thinking about buying land to build a house on, read through these 5 things to consider first.
+If you are thinking about buying land to build a house on, read through these 5 things to consider first to help you determine if you should buy land and build later.

 1. Choosing Your Location for Land